OrcaWorkflows/orca/orca/README.md

     <br />
     <br />
     <a>
-    This is OrcaWorkflows' operators repository.
+    This is OrcaWorkflows' frontend repository.
 Please refer to below for other components.
     </a>
     <br />